 As per the U.S Bureau of Labor Statistics, job offers for a web developer commonly come from the following industries:

 - Computer System Design

 - PR and Advertising

 Although most website developers work for a corporation, you can also choose to become a freelancer or work for an agency.
 Your choice of employment depends on your lifestyle and has no possible effect on your career growth.

 While corporations offer payrolls with benefits, they do have their company policies which you must follow.
 On the other, freelancing does not have such set schedules, but you do have to meet the expectations of the clients and deliver with the deadline to maintain a steady client list and new projects.
 Therefore, whichever path you opt for, do not forget to tally all the pros and cons before making a final decision.

 Web development offers a great prospect for career growth.
 Nowadays, if you examine the job trends in the IT industry, you will find web development at the top of the list.
 As the market continues to grow, the demand for qualified web developers is always on the rise.

 Moreover, the possibility of a decline in its demand shortly is zero.
-Since you now know everything about what a web developer does, set your goals and start working from today to achieve it.
+Since you now know everything about what a web developer does, set your goals and start working today to achieve them.